 Student Rights, Responsibilities, & Conduct

-Winston-Salem State University (“WSSU”) is a constituent institution of The University of North Carolina that supports the right to academic freedom for every student.
-In accordance with UNC Policies, the rights of students to engage in the responsible pursuit of knowledge or their right to fair and impartial evaluate of academic performance shall not be abridged.
+Winston-Salem State University (WSSU) is a constituent institution of The University of North Carolina (UNC) that supports the right to academic freedom for every student.
+In accordance with UNC Policies, the rights of students to engage in the responsible pursuit of knowledge or their right to the fair and impartial evaluation of academic performance shall not be abridged.